Remod-org/CCTVControl/README.md

 If you wish, you can also enable a map-wide search for users to add their cameras.
 This will cause the plugin to use the value for adminRange when the user is searching.
 They will still be limited to adding cameras they or their friends own.

+If, however, the cctvcontrol.admin permission is set, the user will be able to add all cameras, regardless of owner.